-221 The Company counters that it is inappropriate to include short-term debt in ratemaking capital structure because it uses short-term debt to fund construction work-in-progress (CWIP), not general rate base.
-PacifiCorp points to FERC regulations it asserts require it to use short-term debt solely to finance CWIP.311 The Company contends that including short-term debt as a component of the general capital structure would constitute double-counting because CWIP balances over the last 18 months have exceeded its balances of short-term debt and CWIP is not included in rate base.312 ii) Other Parties on Short-term Debt
+The Company counters that it is inappropriate to include short-term debt in ratemaking capital structure because it uses short-term debt to fund construction work-in-progress (CWIP), not general rate base.
+PacifiCorp points to FERC regulations it asserts require it to use short-term debt solely to finance CWIP.
+The Company contends that including short-term debt as a component of the general capital structure would constitute double-counting because CWIP balances over the last 18 months have exceeded its balances of short-term debt and CWIP is not included in rate base.

+ii) Other Parties on Short-term Debt

-- 222 Staff responds that utility management should finance operations based on all available sources of capital and that individual financing instruments like short-term debt are not tied to particular purposes such as CWIP.
+222 Staff responds that utility management should finance operations based on all available sources of capital and that individual financing instruments like short-term debt are not tied to particular purposes such as CWIP.
 Staff notes further that Commission rules require the Allowance for Funds Used During Construction (AFUDC) rate applied to CWIP to be the weighted cost of all forms of capital, not just short-term debt.
-Finally, Staff notes that the materials cited by the Company to support its claim that the five other states served by PacifiCorp exclude short-term debt from the capital structure do not in fact address that issue.313 Staff asserts its recommended 4 percent share of short-term debt is within the range the Company has used over the past 10 years.314 - 223 Public Counsel also responds that the Company's rate base is funded by all forms of capital.
-Public Counsel asserts FERC's requirement to calculate the AFUDC rate using short-term debt first is intended to reduce the carrying charge on CWIP, not to require all short-term debt be allocated to CWIP.315 Public Counsel
+Finally, Staff notes that the materials cited by the Company to support its claim that the five other states served by PacifiCorp exclude short-term debt from the capital structure do not in fact address that issue.
+Staff asserts its recommended 4 percent share of short-term debt is within the range the Company has used over the past 10 years.

+Public Counsel also responds that the Company's rate base is funded by all forms of capital.
+Public Counsel asserts FERC's requirement to calculate the AFUDC rate using short-term debt first is intended to reduce the carrying charge on CWIP, not to require all short-term debt be allocated to CWIP.
+Public Counsel contends its recommended 3 percent share of short-term debt is consistent with the Company's recent short-term debt balances, which range from 2.7 percent to 3.4 percent as a share of the projected 2006 capital base.

 313 Staff Reply Brief, ¶¶ 104-12.
 314 Exh.
 155 at 3:4 (Rothschild).

-315 Public Counsel Reply Brief, ¶¶ 20-22.
+&lt;sup>315 Public Counsel Reply Brief, ¶¶ 20-22.